Make your own delicious hojicha by simply roasting green tea at home (VIDEO included)

 - this tea can make you feel happier (due to its content in pyrazine, a compound that comes from the roasting and induces calmness*)

-Of course, you can buy already done hojicha, but the cool thing is, you can also roast it at home: you just need regular green tea and a pan.
+Of course, you can buy already done hojicha, but the cool thing is, you can also make your own by roasting regular green at home.

 Some common questions about hojicha

-[A cup of green tea has between 20 and 50 mg of caffeine; a cup of black tea about 45-mg; a cup of coffee, an average of 90 mg]
+As a reference, a cup of green tea has between 20 and 50 mg of caffeine; a cup of black tea, about 45-mg; a cup of coffee, an average of 90 mg.

 Hōji- comes from roasting in Japanese and -cha means tea.

-That means, you don’t have to say “Hojicha tea”; the word hojicha already includes the tea part 😉
+That means, you don’t need to say “Hojicha tea”; the word hojicha already includes the tea part.

-Hojicha is often made with the Japanese green tea sorts of bancha or sencha, but any kind of green tea will do it; there is no need for a special type.
+Hojicha is often made with the Japanese green tea sorts of bancha or lower grade sencha, but any kind of green tea will do it; there is no need for a special type.

 It’s also okay to choose any old or expired green tea you have at home.

-The best practice is to roast loose leaves but I’ve even tried with leafs from teabags (the ones all the connoisseurs despise) and in my opinion, you can get quite decent results too.
+The best practice is to roast loose leaves but I’ve even tried with tea from teabags and in my opinion, you can get quite decent results too.

 Depending on how strong it’s roasted, hojicha can have a golden roast or darker reddish-brown color.